Generalized chip firing and critical groups of arithmetical structures on trees: Number of invariant factors of critical groups associated to trees

 \begin{lemma} Let $T$ be a finite tree with at least~$2$ vertices, let $\vd \in \ZZ^{V(G)}$, let $\{S_i\}_{i=1}^k$ be a starlike decomposition of~$T$, and let $\ell_i=\ell(S_i)$.
 Every divisor on~$T$ is equivalent \textup{(}with respect to $\vd$\textup{)} to a divisor that is nonzero at at most $\sum_{i=1}^k(\ell_i-2) + 1$ vertices. \end{lemma}

 \begin{proof} We proceed by induction on~$k$, the number of trees in the starlike decomposition.
 If $k=1$, then $T=S_1$ is a starlike tree or path graph with $\ell_1$ leaves.
-Given a divisor on~$S_1$, we can borrow in along one tentacle until there are no chips at any vertex of the tentacle, as described in Remark~\ref{rem:borrowalongtentacle}.
-Then, we can borrow out along all the other tentacles to get all the chips at $\ell_1-1$ leaf vertices.
+Given a divisor on~$S_1$, we can borrow in along one tentacle until there are no chips at any vertex of the tentacle other than the base, as described in Remark~\ref{rem:borrowalongtentacle}.
+Then, we can borrow out along all the other tentacles so that there are only chips at $\ell_1-1$ leaf vertices.

 We now prove the inductive step.
 Suppose $T$ has a starlike decomposition into $k$~trees, where $k>1$.
 Consider the splitting of~$T$ into the starlike tree~$S_1$ and a tree~$T'$, where $T'$ has a starlike decomposition $\{S_i\}_{i=2}^k$ into $k-1$ trees.